BCerecer/technical-interview/coding_cheatsheet.md

 ### Arrays
 - `Arrays.sort(array)										//Time O(nlogn)`
 - `Arrays.sort(intervals, (a, b) -> a.start - b.start)		//Custom object Intervals[], .start returns value, lambda`
+- Notes
+	 - Array can be null or empty

 ### int
 - NOO! 	`int a; 		if(a == null)`